 The court furniture including the dock remain in place as they were last used in 1886, when the Corporation ceased to exist.

-Opening hours May – October 2022
+Opening hours April – October 2025

-Wednesday to Sunday 11 – 4pm inclusive
+May onwards Wednesday to Sunday inclusive 11-4

 FREE ENTRY ALL YEAR